michaelmcandrew/civicrm-buildkit-docker/README.md

 We also mount an the `extra` directory of this repository at `/extra` for ad hoc use.

-### Multiple builds and site URLs
+### Site URLs

-In the Getting started example above, the URL has been explicitly set as <http://localhost:8080>.
 By default, new builds created with this Docker image are created at `http://[SITE_NAME].localhost:8080`.
 This makes it simple to create multiple builds in the same container.

-However you will need to manually create the `/etc/hosts` entries (or set up wildcard DNS) as the civicrm container is not able to access the host to do this for you.
+Other URLs can be passed to the civibuild command, however, you will need to ensure any domains are resolved appropriately, e.g. by adding entries to the `/etc/hosts` file.

 ### phpMyAdmin